Personalization of Large Language Models: A Survey

-\begin{Definition}[\sc Large Language Model] A \emph{large language model (LLM)} $\mathcal{M}$, parameterized by $\theta$, is a multi-layer Transformer model with hundreds of billions (or more) parameters.
+\begin{Definition}[\sc Large Language Model] A \emph{large language model (LLM)} $\mathcal{M}$, parameterized by $\theta$, is a multi-layer Transformer model with billions (or more) of parameters.
 It can be structured with an encoder-only, decoder-only, or encoder-decoder architecture and is trained on extensive corpora comprising a vast number of natural language tokens~\citep{zhao2023survey, 10.1162/coli_a_00524}. \end{Definition}

-\begin{Definition}[\sc Downstream Tasks] \emph{Downstream Tasks} $\mathcal{F}$ are specific applications or tasks that utilize the outputs of a model, such as an LLM, to perform practical, real-world functions.
-These tasks can include but are not limited to classification, translation, recommendation, and information retrieval.
-Given an input $X$ and the model-generated output $\hat{y}$, a downstream task $\mathcal{F}$ evaluates or utilizes $\hat{y}$ to produce a final prediction $\hat{r}$:
+\begin{Definition}[\sc Downstream Tasks] A \emph{downstream task} is a specific practical application or goal, such as classification, translation, recommendation, or information retrieval, that uses outputs generated by a model (e.g., an LLM).
+Formally, for a downstream task, we define a corresponding downstream model or function $\mathcal{F}$ that takes as input the model's output $\hat{y}$ (generated from an initial input $X$) and produces a final result or prediction

 \end{Definition}

 Currently, LLMs are mainly built upon multi-layer Transformer~\citep{vaswani2017attention}, which employ stacked multi-head attention layers within a deeply structured neural network \citep{zhao2023survey}.
 Based on the use of different components of the original transformer architecture, LLMs can be categorized into the following three categories: (1) decoder-only models (e.g., GPT series~\citep{radford2018improving, radford2019language, brown2020language, achiam2023gpt}) (2) encoder-only models (e.g., BERT-based models~\citep{devlin2018bert, liu2019roberta}), (3) encoder-decoder models (e.g., T5~\citep{raffel2020exploring}).
 Among those categories, decoder-only LLMs become the most popular type which is optimized for next-token generations.